zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

 7. If at least one of the following criteria is met, output *[CN04_ERROR_PREFIX_DATABASE]* and exit this lookup:
-   1. There is no response.
+   1. There is no DNS response.
    2. The [DNS Response] does not have the [RCODE Name] NoError.

 8. Extract the TXT record(s) from the response (see [IP to ASN Mapping] for examples), and do:
    1. If there are multiple strings (i.e., TXT records), ignore all strings except for the string with the most specific subnet.
-   2. Extract the IP prefix from the string.
+   2. Extract and [concatenate] the IP prefix from the string.
    3. If it was not possible to extract the IP prefix (i.e., malformed response), output *[CN04_ERROR_PREFIX_DATABASE]* and exit this lookup.